Mosaic Age - Art in Light

 Because it's a table lamp, it sits anywhere a flat surface and an outlet meet.
 Just give it a little breathing room rather than crowding it — the silhouette is the whole point.

-A handmade Scarlet Bloom Turkish Mosaic Lamp with Teapot Motif — hand-cut mosaic glass, bulb included.
+A handmade Mediterranean Allure: Red Turkish Lamp with Pitcher Design — hand-cut mosaic glass, bulb included.

 Which colors work best for a pitcher lamp?